-- Cyberbullying, along with all other forms of bullying, will not be tolerated at Chantry - Full details of how we will respond to cyberbullying are set out in our Behaviour and Anti-Bullying policy http://www.chantry.e-sussex.sch.uk/web/policies/436119
+- All staff at Chantry Community Primary School understand that children are capable of abusing their peers online.
+Cyberbullying, along with all other forms of bullying, will not be tolerated here. - Full details of how we will respond to cyberbullying are set out in our anti-bullying policy.
+(Link to location of Anti-bullying policy)